privrja/MassSpecBlocks/Deploy.md

 To check if is running, access it on the browser.
 On /api/doc would be a web page with documentation.
 Address /rest should return 401, because you need to log in.

 After that, you should log in as default users and change passwords to them.
+(Recommended to do this using frontend)

 ### Frontend